direktiv/direktiv.github.io/docs/examples/check-email-for-intent.md

       port: 587
 ```

-This seems like very plain example.
-But we could extend it to run a 'imap' listener that sends a cloud event instantly to trigger the sentiment checker on Direktiv.
-Then based on the sentiment check we could either delete the message move to a certain inbox or respond directly back to the sender.
+Although this particular example is quite simple, the logic used could be modified for something far more 'in-depth'.
+For example, it could be extended to run an 'IMAP' listener that generates a cloud event, triggering the 'intent' checker on Direktiv.
+Depending on the determined intent of each email received, actions such as email deletion could be performed.